Our History

 The first person to serve as president of the Oregon Press Association was Martin L. Pipes, representative of the Benton Leader of Corvallis.
 In May 1928, Harris Ellsworth, advertising manager of the Four-L Lumber News, Portland, became the association's first field manager.
 In this position, Ellsworth spent part of his time managing the association and the other part teaching in the School of Journalism and Communication at the University of Oregon.

 The office headquarters of ONPA, up until 1971, were at the University of Oregon.
-During the summer of that year, ONPA moved its office to downtown Portland.
-From there, ONPA moved to the Commerce Plaza office complex, off Hampton Street in Tigard, where it remains today.
+During the summer of that year, ONPA moved its office to Portland.
+In 2014, ONPA moved to the Kruse Way Place office complex in Lake Oswego, where it remains today.